1What kind of church are you?

-We've got two great areas for your kids, whether they are an infant or in elementary.
+We've got three great areas for your kids, whether they are an infant, early elementary, or in that in-between almost a tween .
 You can find more information about this here

 , but we can give you an overview.
 Nautilus Jr. is our area for infants-4 year olds.
 We've got separate classrooms, and excited teachers in each one every week, ready to teach your child a spiritual truth from the Word of God.
 Nautilus KV is for our elementary aged kids, kindergarten-5th grade.
 Pastor Vanessa and her team bring an exciting message and worship experience catered just for your kids.
 They always have a blast, but most importantly learn about Jesus.